GoogleCloudPlatform/php-docs-samples/auth/README.md

 ```
   auth-cloud-implicit                      Authenticate to a cloud client library using a service account implicitly.
   auth-cloud-explicit                      Authenticate to a cloud client library using a service account explicitly.
+  auth-api-implicit                        Authenticate to a cloud API using a service account implicitly.
+  auth-api-explicit                        Authenticate to a cloud API using a service account explicitly.
 ```
 6. The following commands are available but will throw a ServiceException when run from command-line.
 The Compute Engine method only works on Compute Engine,